 The Audit Committee monitors the implementation of risk management activities, and evaluates the adequacy and appropriateness of ERM.
 The Audit Committee reports regularly to the Board of Directors, which is responsible for reviewing the Group’s strategic, operational, financial and information risks.
 The Board of Directors approves the risk level that the Group is capable and prepared to accept and the extent to which risks have been identified, addressed and followed up.

-The Group Executive Team is responsible for the adoption and deployment of the Group’s internal control principles and procedures relating to risk management.
+The Global Executive Team is responsible for the adoption and deployment of the Group’s internal control principles and procedures relating to risk management.
 The risk management process includes systematic identification and assessment of risks in each business segment and their business units as well as at Group level.
 Risks are consolidated from the business unit to the segment level and from the business segment to the Group level.
 At each level risk treatment actions are defined in order to reach acceptable risk levels.
 Execution and supervision of these risk treatment actions is a task of line management.
 Upper level line management always approves lower level risk mitigation actions and the risk level reached after implementation of such actions.
-The Group Risk Management function monitors and reports the achievement of these actions.
-The purpose is to verify that risk treatment actions support the achievement of the Group’s strategic, operational, financial and compliance objectives.
-The Group Risk Management function monitors and reports the achievement of these actions.
+The Global Risk Management function monitors and reports the achievement of these actions.
 The purpose is to verify that risk treatment actions support the achievement of the Group’s strategic, operational, financial and compliance objectives.

 In order to systematize and facilitate the identification of risks they are categorized as strategic, operational, financial and information risks.
 These categories are closely aligned with the strategic, operational, financial and compliance objectives of the Group.

-During 2016 the key risks identified in the 2015 risk assessment process were monitored to assess their existing and newly implemented controls and any changes in the risk level itself.
-Actions to mitigate those risks were planned and executed at Group or segment level and followed by the Group Risk Management function on a quarterly basis with focus on each business segment’s most significant risks.
+During 2017 the key risks identified in the 2016 risk assessment process were monitored to assess their existing and newly implemented controls and any changes in the risk level itself.
+Actions to manage those risks were planned and executed at Group or segment level and followed by the Group Risk Management function on a quarterly basis with focus on each business segment’s most significant risks.

-Parallel to the strategic planning and budgeting process, business units, segments and Group functions identified and assessed business risks against their medium to long term objectives.
+Parallel to the strategic planning process, business units, segments and Group functions identified and assessed business risks against their medium to long term objectives.
 These risk assessment results were consolidated from business unit to segment and further to Group level and used to identify the key risks at segment and Group levels.
-At each level from business unit to Group, risk treatment actions were subsequently defined to reach acceptable risk levels.
-The acceptable risk levels associated with appropriate risk management efforts were approved by the Group Executive Team, reviewed by the Audit Committee of the Board of Directors and finally approved by the Board of Directors.
-Agreed risk management efforts will be conducted and followed during 2017.
+At each level from business unit to Group, risk treatment actions were subsequently defined in order to reach acceptable risk levels.
+The acceptable risk levels associated with appropriate risk management efforts were approved by the Global Executive Team, reviewed by the Audit Committee of the Board of Directors and finally approved by the Board of Directors.
+Agreed risk management efforts will be conducted and followed during 2018.

-Human resources risk, destruction of facilities and continuity of operations as well as product safety and quality risk are considered the most significant operational risks for the Group.
-Destruction of a major facility and thereby compromised business continuity could have a negative impact on business through decreased sales.
+Risks relating to human resources, destruction of facilities and continuity of operations, disruption in raw materials or energy supply as well as product safety and quality are considered the most significant operational risks for the Group.
+Destruction of a major facility or disruption in raw material supply and thereby compromised business continuity could have negative impact on business through decreased sales.
 Critical shortcoming in product safety or quality could decrease sales as a result of potential reputation issues.

-Foreign exchange translation and transaction risks remain among the Group’s twenty most important risks but decrease somewhat in ranking from 2015.
-More information on financial risks can be found in Note 28 of the Annual Accounts 2016.
+Foreign exchange translation and transaction risks remain among the Group’s twenty most important risks with very little change in ranking from 2016.
+More information on financial risks can be found in Note 28 of the Annual Accounts 2017.

 Variance between the assessed business impacts of the Group’s ten most important risks after risk treatment actions is relatively small.
 None of the identified risks are considered of a magnitude that could not be managed or would endanger the implementation of the Group’s strategy.

 When considered necessary, appropriate risk treatment actions may also involve risk transfer by means of insurance.
 The Group maintains a number of global insurance programs.
-The need for insurance, including the adequacy of its scope and limits, is continuously evaluated by the Group Risk Management function.
-In 2016 the Group extended the scope and limits of its product liability and environmental liability insurances and purchased a cyber risk insurance.
+The need for insurance, including the adequacy of its scope and limits, is continuously evaluated by the Global Risk Management function.